 Thus, if properly maintained, used cars can give you a good resale value.

 Used Cars Aren’t Good To Purchase through a Car Dealer

-When it comes to buy a used car, two options come in front of every car customer.
+When it comes to buying a used car, two options come in front of every car customer.
 They can either buy one through a private seller or from a car dealer.

 Used Cars with Low Mileage Is Always a Good Choice

-Many customers believe, when they have a choice, it always better to buy a vehicle with low mileagethan the one with a high mileage.
-In fact, it should be the overall car maintenance, history and the condition which should be considered first.
+Many customers believe, when they have a choice, it is always better to buy a vehicle with low mileage than the one with high mileage.
+In fact, it should be the overall car maintenance, history, and the condition which should be considered first.

-A car with low mileage but a poor maintenance history is definitely not a good choicewhereas one with a high mileage, but in a well-maintained condition, is surely a better choice.
+A car with low mileage but a poor maintenance history is definitely not a good choice here as one with high mileage, but in a well-maintained condition, is surely a better choice.